OurVoiceUSA/sm-oauth/README.md

 * Source in the configuration: `source .env`
 * Start the application: `npm start`

-When deploying to production, be sure to properly protect your RSA keypair.
+When deploying to production, be sure to properly protect your RSA keypair and OAUTH properties.

 **NOTE:** At the time of this writing, the tool versions are as follows: